 As for sustainability, the top 2014 architecture trends show that people are maintaining their concern over the environment and adopting that concern in permanent ways in both private and public sectors.
 This is most apparent in the use of renewable energy, responsible materials and overall quality construction.

-For more insight into how the 2013 architecture trends are catering eco-friendly and simplicity-seeking consumers, check out Trend Hunter's Architecture Trend Report.
+For more insight into the ways this year's architecture trends have evolved, check out Trend Hunter's Architecture Trend Report.

 More Stats +/-

 Boxed Bedroom Solutions

 Get the top 100 trends happening right NOW -- plus a FREE copy of our award-winning book.